siouan/frontend-gradle-plugin/CONTRIBUTING.md

 #### Long-term branches

-- Production branch: the `main` branch contains stable releases compiled with the most recent LTS JDK.
-The `HEAD` revision matches generally the latest stable release, though it may sometimes contain above the latest release some fixes unrelated to the packaged software (online documentation, CI workflows, etc.) It MUST receive commits only with pull requests merged from version branches.
-No short-term branch should be created from this branch for feature implementation or bug fixing.
+- Production branch: the `main` branch contains latest changes being implemented with the multiple JDK.
+It MUST receive commits only with pull requests merged from short-term branches, squashed.
-- Version branches: branches `<X>.<Y>[-jdk<Z>]` contain history of each version `X.Y`, eventually compiled with a certain version of the JDK.
+- Version branches: these are legacy branches `<X>.<Y>[-jdk<Z>]` containing history of each version `X.Y`, eventually compiled with a certain version of the JDK when the project was not configured with multiple Java toolchains yet.

 #### Short-term branches

-These branches are development branches.
-They are intended to reveive development of features, bug fixes, or updates of the build process or documentation.
+These branches are development branches, whose base is a commit from the `main` branch.
+They are intended to receive development of features, bug fixes, or updates of the build process or documentation.
 A development branch SHALL be named depending on its content:

 - Feature: `feature/<issue-number>-<description>`
 - Bug fix: `fix/<issue-number>-<description>`